iandevlin/mdn/video-player-with-captions/video-player-with-captions.md

 Previously we looked at how to [build a cross browser video player](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/cross_browser_video_player) using the Media and Fullscreen APIs, and also at how to [style the player](https://developer.mozilla.org/en-US/Apps/Build/Manipulating_media/Video_player_styling_basics).
 This article will take the same player and look at how captions and/or subtitles could be added.

+##The example in action

+ENTER SCREENSHOT HERE

+You can find the code for the [video player with captions](https://github.com/iandevlin/iandevlin.github.io/tree/master/mdn/video-player-with-captions) on GitHub, and you can also [view it live](http://iandevlin.github.io/mdn/video-player-with-captions/).

 ##HTML5 and Video Captions

 Before diving into how to add captions to the video player, there are a number of things that need to be cleared up and mentioned before use.